bilias/rqwatch/README.md

   to retrieve mail data and release messages as needed.

-In both modes, Rspamd communicates with Rqwatch API running on the same host, introducing only minimal overhead.
-Rqwatch doesn’t affect Rspamd’s spam decisions or block its operation — even if mail import fails, Rspamd keeps running as usual.
+In both modes, Rspamd communicates with Rqwatch API running on the same host, introducing only minimal overhead, without affecting Rspamd’s spam decisions or block its operation — even if mail import fails, Rspamd keeps running as usual.

 Rqwatch comes packed with a variety of [features](#features).
 From detailed email traffic